Adjusted financial statements are crucial when selling a business.

 - Removing Discretionary Expenses

-If you’re like most business owners in California, you’re always looking for ways to improve your bottom line.
+If you’re like most business owners in California, you’re constantly seeking ways to enhance your bottom line.
 One of the most important metrics to track is your company’s net income.
-But did you know that there’s another calculation that can give you an even more accurate picture of your business’s financial health?
-Adjusted SDE is essential to calculate it.
+However, did you know that another calculation can provide an even more accurate picture of your business’s financial health?
+Adjusted SDE is essential to calculate.

-Adjusted SDE is a measure of your business’s earnings before interest, taxes, depreciation, and amortization.
-This number is important because it gives you a more accurate picture of your business’s true profitability.
-To calculate DE, you’ll need to adjust your company’s income statement for these items:
+Adjusted SDE measures your business’s earnings before interest, taxes, depreciation, and amortization.
+This number is important because it provides a more accurate representation of your business’s true profitability.
+To calculate SDE, you’ll need to adjust your company’s income statement for these items:

 - Interest expense